apjanke/octave-tablicious/README.md

 ## License

-Tablicious is mostly GNU GPL v3, with some other Free and Open Source licensed code and files redistributed with it.
-I believe this is all compatible with redistribution as a GNU GPL licensed package, but I am not a lawyer.
+Tablicious is mostly GNU GPL v3 or later (GPL-3+), with some other Free and Open Source licensed code and files redistributed with it.
+I believe this is all compatible with redistribution as a GNU GPL licensed package, and conforms with the Debian Free Software Guidelines, but I am not a lawyer.

-The main code of Tablicious is licensed under the GNU GPL version 3.
+The main code of Tablicious is licensed under the GNU GPL version 3 or later (GPL-3+).
 See the `LICENSE` file.

+Certain files in the build tools are licensed under the GNU GPL version 2 or later (GPL-2+).
+This includes the `mktexi.pl` and `OctTexiDoc.pm` files in the `doc/` directory.

+The tzinfo database file is Public Domain.

 The date/time portion of Tablicious includes some Unicode data files licensed under the Unicode License Agreement - Data Files and Software license.
 See the `LICENSES/LICENSE-Unicode` file.

-The test suite contains some files, specifically some table-related tests in `inst/t` using MP-Test, which are BSD 3-clause licensed.
+The test suite contains some files, specifically some table-related tests in `inst/t/` using MP-Test, which are BSD 3-Clause licensed (BSD-3-clause), and are adapted from MATPOWER written by Ray Zimmerman.
+All files under `inst/t/` are BSD-3-clause licensed.
 See the `LICENSES/LICENSE-MATPOWER` file.

 The Fisher Iris dataset is Public Domain.